Peritia-System/Nyx-Tools-BETA/README.md

 # ⚙️ Nyx: NixOS System Management Toolkit

-**Nyx** is a modular toolkit for managing NixOS systems.
-It streamlines NixOS rebuilds, system cleanups, and developer workflow enhancements through a unified and extensible interface.
-Simply import one file to enable all features.
+**Nyx** is a modular toolkit that simplifies and automates various NixOS system management tasks, from enhanced rebuilds to cleanup and shell customization.

 ---